DIY Wood Floors: How to Install Them the Right Way

 A wood moisture meter measures the moisture content (MC) inside wood.
 Just touching the wood surface, or assuming a certain amount of time for the wood flooring to equalize to its new environment should be adequate, simply cannot pinpoint potential elevated moisture areas within a wooden subfloor, or in the wood flooring itself.
 In addition, unfortunately, wood that has not reached its equilibrium moisture content (EMC) can be subjected to a number of potential flooring problems in the future that can be very troublesome to repair after they have appeared in the wood flooring.
 Put simply, EMC is a balance between the wood’s MC and the relative humidity (RH) of the air surrounding it.

 Wood moisture meters come with a variety of features, but the most important one for the do-it-yourselfers is to verify that the meter being used has a setting for the wood species of flooring that is being installed and that the correct species setting is being used.
-Wood moisture meters like the Wagner Meters’ MMC220 Extended Range meter have programmable wood species settings for hardwoods, softwoods and exotic tropical woods.
-This particular MC meter display is between 5-30% in .1% increments.
+Wood moisture meters like the Wagner Meters’ Orion® line have programmable wood species settings for hardwoods, softwoods, and exotic tropical woods.

 Engineered wood flooring may present more of a challenge when selecting the appropriate wood species settings (check for manufacturer’s recommendations), but accurate wood MC measurement is the only way to ensure step-by-step success for your wood flooring installation.